 Growth Mindset

-Children will learn about their elastic brain and how their brain changes.
+Children will learn about their elastic brains and how their brains change.
 They will learn that mistakes and challenges help them learn and grow.
 They will also learn the power of YET and perseverance.

 Relationships & Friendship

-Children will learn how to communicate and listen and speak effectively.
+Children will learn how to communicate, listen, and speak effectively.
 They will learn what a friend is and how to be a good friend.
-They will also learn how to make new friends, and work cooperatively as a team.
+They will also learn to make new friends, build positive relationships, and work cooperatively as a team.

 Kindness & Bucket Filling

 Children will learn what kindness is and demonstrate ways of being kind to others.
-They will learn the meaning of generosity and ways to give to others.
-They will also learn about being a bucket filler and how they can help fill other people’s buckets.
+They will also learn the meaning of generosity and ways to give to others.
+They will also learn about being bucket fillers and how they can help fill other people’s buckets.

 Social Awareness & Empathy